Youth Work Unit

 This function is mainly addressed through communication, consultation and collaboration with local youth work organisations, their staff and volunteers who strive to deliver high quality and professional services on a daily and weekly basis.

-LWETB administers funding on behalf of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) to youth projects and clubs in Longford and Westmeath.
+LWETB administers funding on behalf of the Department of Education and Youth (DEY) to youth projects and clubs Longford and Westmeath.
 These services are provided by a number of voluntary and community organisations including Youth Work Ireland Midlands, Foróige, Longford Community Resources clg, Athlone Community Taskforce and others.
+LWETB administers over €1 million annually which funds youth work programmes and services offering young people the spaces and opportunities to build relationships, explore their identity, develop skills and increase their confidence.
+Taking many forms – from clubs and groups to specific projects, LWETB funded services reach over 3,000 young people annually across Longford and Westmeath.

 The Youth Work Unit in LWETB is led by the Youth Development Officer, who also represents LWETB on a number of committees and fora throughout the region reflecting our commitment to working in partnership with our statutory and voluntary sector partner agencies.